Welcome to the Global Landscapes Forum

 We are here to connect, share, learn and act.

-We are the world’s largest science-led platform on sustainable land use, dedicated to achieving the Sustainable Development Goals and Paris Climate Agreement.
-We have connected 3,000 organizations and 25,000 people through our gatherings in Warsaw, Lima, London, Paris, Marrakech, Jakarta, Bonn, Washington D.C. and Nairobi - and reached over 231.5 million from more than 148 countries.
+We are the world’s largest knowledge-led platform on sustainable land use, dedicated to achieving the Sustainable Development Goals and Paris Climate Agreement.
+We have connected 3,900 organizations and 150,000 participants to our gatherings in Warsaw, Lima, London, Paris, Marrakech, Jakarta, Bonn, Washington D.C. and Nairobi - and reached over 231.5 million from more than 148 countries.
 We are greening Africa through the AFR100 and Latin America through Initiative 20x20.
 We are fighting to save the world’s peatlands through the Global Peatlands Initiative and its coastal communities through the Blue Carbon Partnership.
 We are developing innovative finance mechanisms to invest in sustainable farming and supply chains with the Land Degradation Neutrality (LDN) and the Tropical Landscapes Finance Facility, among others.

 We aspire to spark a movement of 1 billion people around sustainable landscapes.
 Crazy right?
 But no one ever achieved anything big by thinking small.